 - 1 medium onion, diced

 - 1 small green bell pepper, diced

-- 1/2 tsp. dehydrated minced garlic (or 4 fresh cloves, minced)
+- 1/2 tsp.
+Dehydrated Minced Garlic (or 4 fresh cloves, minced)

 - 1 large ripe red tomato, chopped

 - 1 Tbsp.
-ONE of the following spice blends:
+Choice of seasoning:

 - Mapuche Style Merkén Seasoning